-Day 14: Saturday 28 September, Washington DC - Potomac - Washington DC
+Day 13: Saturday 27 September, Washington DC - Potomac - Washington DC

-- Glenstone

-- Monuments of the National Mall

-- The Phillips Collection
+- Glenstone, Potomac - The Phillips Collection

 This morning we drive to Potomac, Maryland, to visit Glenstone, a private art museum significant for both its contemporary collection of art and its architecture.
 The collection is displayed within a series of galleries and pavilions set within an extensive landscaped park intended to integrate architecture and nature.
 Glenstone describes the focus of its collection as "We collect iconic examples of modern and contemporary art that represent pivotal shifts in the perception and understanding of the art of our time".